The Car Connection Nissan NV200 Overview

 The Nissan NV200 is a city-oriented commercial van available in both cargo and taxi-oriented passenger-hauling configurations.

 The NV200 is also sold as the Chevrolet City Express, but don't let that model's bowtie badge fool you; the design is 100 percent Nissan.
 The NV200 was introduced for the 2013 model year in the United States.
-A heavily-modified version of the NV200 has been designed specifically for use as a taxicab in New York City.
+A heavily modified version of the NV200 has been designed specifically for use as a taxicab in New York City.
 That taxi variant is now offered to buyers all across the country.

 Notably, the NV200 isn't sold in every Nissan dealer; the automaker only offers it through those branded as Nissan Commercial Vehicle dealers.
+Those dealers also sell the larger and unrelated (except in name) Nissan NV, a big commercial van.

 For 2017, the NV200 sees some previously optional equipment made standard but is otherwise unchanged.